marijnh/Eloquent-JavaScript/11_async.md

 run at the same time, slow-running code might delay the handling of other events.

-This example sets a timeout but then dallies until after the timeout's intended point of time, causing the timeout to be late.
+This example sets a timeout but then delays until after the timeout's intended point of time, causing the timeout to be late.

 ```